UK plans to end prosecutions for N Ireland 'Troubles' crimes

 More than 3,500 people died — most of them civilians — during three decades of violence known as the “Troubles,” a three-way conflict involving Irish republican and British loyalist paramilitaries and U.K. troops.

-“But we’ve come to the view that this is the best and only way to facilitate an effective information retrieval and provision process, and the best way to help Northern Ireland move further along the road to reconciliation," he said.
-"It is, in reality, a painful recognition of the very reality of where we are.”

-The statute of limitations will accompanied by a new independent body tasked with uncovering and compiling information about Troubles-related deaths and injuries, according to Lewis.
+Under the government's plan, the statute of limitations will be accompanied by a new independent body tasked with uncovering and compiling information about Troubles-related deaths and injuries, along with an “oral history initiative.”
+British officials hope that, freed from the threat of prosecution, former militants will be willing to come forward and disclose details of actions during the conflict,

+The government also said it was considering ending civil court cases related to the Troubles, though it conceded that proposal was “challenging.”

+Britain says it will consult with politicians in Northern Ireland and neighboring Ireland, and with victims' groups, before introducing legislation later this year.

 The 1998 Good Friday peace accord ended large-scale violence in Northern Ireland.
 As part of the peace process, many militants were released from prison or were not prosecuted for actions during the Troubles.